 In types $BCD$, the graphical calculus is given by the Kauffman category, also introduced in \cite{Tur89}, which is a quotient of the category of unoriented framed tangles.
 Again, $V$ is the natural module, and there is a full functor to $U_q(\fg)$-mod, where $\fg$ is a simple Lie algebra of type $BCD$.
 In this case, the endomorphism algebras are Birman--Murukami--Wenzl (BMW) algebras.

-In \cite{Kup94,Kup96}, Kuperberg gave presentations for the category of invariant tensors for any fundamental representation when $\fg$ is a simple Lie algebra of rank two.
-Subsequent papers are \cite{Wen03} on the minuscule representations in type $E_6$ or $E_7$, \cite{Wes03a} on adjoint representations, \cite{Wes08} on the spin representation in type $B_3$, \cite{CKM14} on the fundamental representations in type $A$, and \cite{BERT21} on the fundamental representations in type $C$.
+In \cite{Kup94,Kup96}, Kuperberg gave complete presentations for the categories of invariant tensors for any fundamental representation when $\fg$ is a simple Lie algebra of rank two.
+This was then done for arbitrary finite type $A$ in \cite{CKM14} and for arbitrary finite type $C$ in \cite{BERT21}.
+Other papers giving partial descriptions include \cite{Wen03} on the minuscule representations in type $E_6$ or $E_7$, \cite{Wes03a} on adjoint representations, and \cite{Wes08} on the spin representation in type $B_3$.

 A simpler concept, which we will refer to as \emph{classical} invariant theory, is where we take the enveloping algebra $U(\fg)$ in the place of its quantized version.
 This was initially studied without the use of diagrams in Weyl's influential book \cite{Wey39}.
 Perhaps the earliest use of diagrams in this context is the use of Brauer algebras in \cite{Bra37} to formulate a type-$BCD$ analogue of Schur--Weyl duality.
-In \cite{LZ15}, Lehrer and Zhang defined the Brauer category, where the Brauer algebras appear as endomorphism algebras.
+In \cite{LZ15}, Lehrer and Zhang defined the Brauer category, where the Brauer algebras appear as endomorphism algebras, and described the kernel of the full functor from the diagrammatic category to the representation category.
 Inspired by the language of Feynman diagrams in quantum field theory, invariant tensors for semisimple Lie algebras have also been computed diagrammatically by Cvitanonivi\'c in \cite{Cvi08}.

 In type $F_4$, the category of classical invariant tensors for the 26-dimensional simple module, which is the smallest nontrivial simple module, was recently studied in \cite{GSZ21}.
 There the authors give a presentation of a diagrammatic monoidal category $\Fcat$, together with a full functor to $U(\fg)$-mod, which is also essentially surjective after passing to $\Kar(\Fcat)$.
 The goal of the current paper is to develop a \emph{quantum} version of these diagrammatics.